jpdol/ElectricCurrentRecognition/README.md

 - ### Description:

-  Project, implement e evaluate a new model of energy monitoring in local networks based on electric current patterns detection, using embedded systems to capture current signals from the electrical network and machine learning to detect current patterns in electric circuits with objective to generate information from the collected and analysed data to optimize local energy consumption.
+  Project, implement and evaluate a new model of energy monitoring in local networks based on electric current patterns detection, using embedded systems to capture current signals from the electrical network and machine learning to detect current patterns in electric circuits with objective to generate information from the collected and analysed data to optimize local energy consumption.